anmarjarjees/men-starter-kit/README.md

 - Replace <password> with the corresponding password.
 - Replace <dbname> with the name of your database.

-c- Load Environment Variables: Add the following line at the top of your server.js file to load the environment variables from the .env file:
+**Load Environment Variables:** Add the following line at the top of your server.js file to load the environment variables from the .env file:
 ```js
 require('dotenv').config();
 ```